-A local favourite for those who enjoy bodyboarding, since the waves break close to the shore this however this sometimes causes some really mean rip currents and as such Sandy beach has the most injuries of any other beach in Hawaii.
-But don’t let the dangers of the water prevent you from appreciating the breath-taking views of this spectator’s paradise.
+A local favourite for those who enjoy bodyboarding, since the waves break close to the shore; however, this sometimes causes some really mean rip currents and as such Sandy beach has the most injuries of any other beach in Hawaii.
+But don’t let the dangers of the water prevent you from appreciating the breath-taking views of this spectator’s paradise

 Laie Point Beach

-A popular beach with surfers, with its tan coloured sands, warm blue water, tropical palm trees and waves anytime of year it’s no wonder they are so drawn to it.
+A popular beach with surfers, with its tan coloured sands, warm blue water, tropical palm trees and waves any time of the year, it’s no wonder they are so drawn to it.
 However, if you are an inexperienced surfer, you may prefer to be more of a spectator at this beach.